Academic degree: Mexico

 Education in Mexico follows a three-degree system similar to that of Canada and the US.
 The pre-university academic level is the bachillerato (also called preparatoria), similar to high school.
-Students typically leave preparatoria at the age of 18 for university, at which point they choose to specialize in a specific academic area (a carrera).

-After high school, students progress to university, where they study for a Técnico Superior universitario (Associate degree) or a licenciatura (Bachelor), then a maestría (Master), then a doctorado (doctorate).
+Students typically leave preparatoria at the age of 18 for university, at which point they choose to specialize in a specific academic area (a carrera), such as economics, business administration, sciences, law, engineering or medicine, for 8–10 semesters of full-time study, which typically takes 4–5 years.
+They study for a técnico superior universitario (associate degree, only half of the licenciatura, with the possibility of finishing a full bachelor's degree later, mainly in fields such as engineering and computer sciences), or a licenciatura (bachelor), then a maestría (master), then a doctorado (doctorate).
+They can also get the degree of "ingenieria" or "medico" as an engineer or MD, respectively.